humdrum-tools/humdrum-tools/README.md

    git clone https://github.com/humdrum-tools/humdrum-tools.github.io humdrum-documentation
 ```

-Note that the humdurm-tools repository cannot be downloaded in a
+Note that the humdurm-tools and humdrum-data repositories cannot
-very useful format from the ZIP link on the Github website since
+be downloaded in a very convenient format from the ZIP link on the
-the included repositories for each composer will not be included
+Github website since repository submodules will not be included in
-in that ZIP file.
-GitHub may allow submodule inclusion in their
+the ZIP file.
+GitHub may allow submodule inclusion in their ZIP
-ZIP downloads in the future.
+downloads in the future.

 Compiling